SmartTechAIResearch/sizingservers.beholder.agent/readme.md

 Multi-targets netcoreapp2.0 and net47 to be usable in the Linux- and Windows agent both.
 Right-click the project and click *Edit...* to check this.

 ## Build
-You need the dotnet SDK (<https://www.microsoft.com/net/download/core#/sdk>, <https://www.microsoft.com/net/core#linuxubuntu>) to build the source and the .Net framework SDK (<https://www.microsoft.com/en-us/download/details.aspx?id=55168>) if building on Windows.
+You need the dotnet SDK (<https://www.microsoft.com/net/learn/get-started/linux/ubuntu18-04>) to build the source and the .Net framework SDK (<https://www.microsoft.com/en-us/download/details.aspx?id=55168>) if building on Windows.

 You need to be connected to the Internet for restoring NuGet packages.

-Execute *build.cmd* (or build.sh on Linux, do not forget chmod +x, debug config used):
+Execute *build_Windows.cmd* (or build_Linux.sh on Linux, do not forget chmod +x, debug config used):

     REM 2017 Sizing Servers Lab
     REM University College of West-Flanders, Department GKG